The Legend Of Zelda Movie Is Finally Happening, And I Can't Wait To Travel To Hyrule. Here's What We Know

 (Image credit: Nintendo)

 The Legend of Zelda franchise primarily follows Princess Zelda, the ruler of the land of Hyrule, and her loyal protector, the knight and friend Link.
-In most iterations of the game, no matter what, it often involves Link traveling to some point to take down one of the most iconic video game villains of all time, Ganondorf, to save Hyrule, as well as Zelda in some way.
+In most iterations of the game, Link overcomes the odds and some ferocious monsters to find and kill Ganondorf in order to save Hyrule and Zelda.

-However, in many later games, Zelda has proven herself quite powerful.
-In fact, in Tears of the Kingdom, it feels as if she’s more the main character than Link, even though we never play as the princess herself.
+However, in many games, the princess has proven herself quite powerful.
+In fact, in Tears of the Kingdom, it feels as if she’s more of the main focus than Link, even though we never play as Zelda herself.

 This series has been going on since 1986.
 That’s right, it will be over forty years old by the time the movie comes out.
-There have been various versions of Link and Zelda during that time, but all boil down to the two of them and their connection.
+There have been various versions of Link and Zelda over the years, but all boil down to the two of them and their connection.
 And honestly?
 What a perfect setting for an upcoming video game adaptation, because they could do so much with these two.

 When Can We Expect A Legend Of Zelda Trailer?